 Between Anse Marcel and the beach of Grandes Cayes, via the deserted beach of Petites Cayes, we travel in two and a half hours ,4.5 kilometers of the trail of the Froussards, to the last unspoiled forest of the island.

 Fort Louis was built in 1789 under the leadership of Jean Sebastien de Durat, then governor of Saint-Martin and Saint-Barthélemy, for the King of France.
 Its primary purpose was to defend the warehouses of the port of Marigot, where the crops were stored (salt, coffee, cane sugar, rum), often attacked by English looters.

 • The butterfly farm

-In a tropical setting, this 900m² sphere is home to hundreds of butterfly specimens from around the globe.
-Nature lovers and all the curious will not miss to visit this unmissable place, located on the Route du Galion.
+In a tropical setting, this 900-square-meter sphere is home to hundreds of butterfly specimens from around the globe.
+Nature lovers and those curious should not miss this place, located on the Route du Galion.

-• The Loterie Farm nature sanctuary at the foot of Pic Paradis
+• Farm Lottery located at the foot of Paradise Peak

-At the foothills of Pic Paradis, which stands at 424 meters (1391.08 feet), is the Loterie Farm, a former sugar refinery built in 1773 which ceased all activity in 1855.
+At the foot of Pic Paradis, which stands at 424 meters, is the Loterie Farm, a former sugar refinery built in 1773 which ceased all activity in 1855.
 It is a true tropical jewel where plant and animal species are listed and carefully protected.